-If you've been refused a place at a school which you ranked higher in your application than the school offered, then your child’s name will be placed on a waiting list.
+If you have been refused a place at a school which you ranked higher in your application than the school offered, then your child’s name will be placed on a waiting list.

-If your council tax is payable to another authority e.g. Redbridge, Hertfordshire, Havering, Southend-on-Sea or Thurrock please call 0345 603 2200 to obtain your child’s Essex student ID.
+If you pay your council tax to another authority, please contact the School Admissions Team on 0345 603 2200 to get your child’s Essex student ID.

-If you applied for a school that’s outside the Essex County Council area please contact the relevant local authority for further information about checking waiting list positions for your child.
+If you applied for a school that’s outside the Essex County Council area, for example Southend-on-Sea, please contact the relevant local authority for further information about checking waiting list positions for your child.

 For example, you applied for 4 schools, in order of preference – A, B, C, D.

 If your child has been offered a place at school A, they will not be added to the waiting lists for school B, C or D.

 However, if your child was offered a place at school B, C or D, they will be added to the waiting lists of the schools above them in your list.

 Waiting lists are updated every time a child’s name is added or removed.
 This means your child’s position may move up or down on the waiting list as circumstances change.
 For example, due to late applications being made where the child’s application ranks higher against the school’s admissions policy, or if a child moves address and the lives closer to the school.

 Having your child’s name on a waiting list will not affect your right to appeal for any of the schools to which you applied for and have been refused a place.

 Some Essex secondary schools have 2 waiting lists.
 This is the case for the 2 Chelmsford grammar schools and schools with a specialist test.
 If your child has sat a test for one of these schools, you may be given 2 waiting list positions.